samuelgozlan/amplitude-dev-center/docs/data/sdks/typescript-browser/migration.md

 !!! warning "Breaking changes"

-    Migrate to @amplitude/analytics-browser result in significant changes that could potentially cause disruptions.
-We recommend checking the SDK documentation and the [comparison section](./#comparison) for detailed information.

-    Web Attribution:
-    -  SDK tracks attributions with a new campaign on a new session or during a session, and it's not configurable.
+    Migration to `@amplitude/analytics-browser` may result in changes that can cause disruption to Web Attribution your implementation.
+Before you upgrade, you can choose if attribution occurs during a session, or not.
+After you upgrade, attribution can happen during the session, and is no longer configurable.

+    In both versions, attribution can happen during initialization.

 ### Terminology